Want to learn how to say “I love you” in Korean, but naturally and fluently?

 Public displays of affection are less common, and the way love is expressed is subtler or even unsaid.

-Immediate family rarely say it, but couples, K-dramas, and K-pop songs make up the difference.
+But don’t worry because couples, K-dramas, and K-pop songs make up the difference.

-Whether you’re confessing your feelings to a significant other or expressing fondness to a close friend, knowing how to say “I love you” in Korean can help deepen your connections.
+Knowing how to say “I love you” in Korean can help deepen your connections.